tinymce/tinymce-docs/integrations/angular2.md

 The absolutely easiest way to get started using TinyMCE with Angular2 is with the marvelous [angular-cli](https://github.com/angular/angular-cli).
 This guide will show you how to set up a simple project.
 Let's get started!

+## Please note!
+**The following is not _production ready code_, but only a simple guide on how to get started using TinyMCE together with Angular2.**

 #### Generate new project
 Use `angular-cli` to generate a new project and cd into it (see [`angular-cli` docs](https://github.com/angular/angular-cli#usage) for details).